-Goals should be achievable within a fixed timeframe, typically 3-12 months.
+Goals should be achievable within a fixed time frame, typically 3-12 months.
 They should represent the critical accomplishments required to make your vision a reality.
 They are often stepping stones to accelerating business growth via bolder goals.
-You cannot improve goals if you cannot measure them, so they should be reasonably easy to track and link to higher level goals within your company.
+You cannot improve goals if you cannot measure them, so they should be reasonably easy to track and link to high-level goals within your company.

 Once you enter your goals, you can track and share them with your team and key stakeholders through Aha!
-Notebooks.
-Show your progress by setting it from the progress drop down menu next to the goal below the chart.
+Notebooks located under the More options dropdown on the top right of the page.

-The success of goals are often driven by the strategic initiatives your team is undertaking.
-You can link your related goals and initiatives to the time frame in which they are expected to be completed within.
-This allows teams to do long term strategic planning and then filter based on time frame to keep the team focused on whats next.
+The success of a goal is often driven by the strategic initiatives your team is undertaking.
+You can link your related goals and initiatives to the time frame in which they are expected to be completed.
+This allows teams to do long-term strategic planning and then filter based on time frame to keep the team focused on what is next.